genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/03_how-to/02_data-types/01_overview.md

 ## DbRecord

 `DbRecord` is the most generic way to deal with the database, as any table can be represented in a single class.
-However, this is also its biggest drawback, due to the generic nature there is no compile-time validation, which means accessing or setting data incorrectly would lead to runtime failures rather than compile time failures.
+However, this is also its biggest drawback; due to the generic nature, there is no compile-time validation, which means accessing or setting data incorrectly leads to runtime failures rather than compile-time failures.